kbaynes/ec2-l2-java-mariadb/README.md

 If you have Security Group configured and default SSH keys configured, then it should be possible have a running applicaition server in less than 5 minutes.

 Once you're done, be sure to stop or terminate the instance so you don't run up your AWS bill!

+## LightSail Setup Detail

+To use this setup script on Amazon LightSail, which is almost all on a single long scrolling page:
+- Click the 'Create Instance' button
+- Click the 'OS Only' button, and select 'Amazon Linux'
+- Click the 'Add launch script' link to expose the launch script input text box
+- Copy the contents of the setup.sh file and paste it into the text box (modify path to the JAR if you're using your own app)
+- It should have your default key pair selected.
+I advise you set one up if not.
+- Choose your LightSail instance plan
+- Modify your instance ID/Name to remind yourself of what is running on this instance
+- Add tags to remind yourself also

 ## Using and Testing the Application